BH106 - Bachelor of Social Work (Honours)/Bachelor of Social Science (Psychology)

 Inherent Requirements

-• verbal and non-verbal communication skills
+• verbal and non-verbal communication skills, including presentation

 • reading, writing and number skills